 However, when discussing heavy-tailed distributions, we are precisely studying the region of extreme outcomes.
 If our definition of heavy tailedness requires the distribution to have infinite support, we risk our analysis focusing on absurd outcomes.

-All definitions of heavy tailedness that rely on asymptotic behaviour fail this test, such as the definition of power laws.
-In contrast, notions of heavy tailedness based on measures of inequality such as the Gini coefficient pass this test.
+All definitions of heavy tailedness that rely on asymptotic behaviour, such as the definition of power laws, do not allow finite support.
+In contrast, notions of heavy tailedness based on measures of inequality such as the Gini coefficient allow finite support.

 Describing natural phenomena